Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Introduction

 \subsection{Related Work}

 Our work is closely related to recent developments in AJIVE, heterogeneous PCA, and distributed/federated PCA.
 Regarding statistical guarantees for JIVE, \cite{ma2024optimal} analyze Stack-SVD for the special case of $K=2$.
 However, their result requires prior knowledge of the column indices of $\U$ within the singular vectors of the stacked signal matrix.
 In a broader setting, \cite{baharav2025stacked} systematically compare Stack-SVD, SVD-Stack, and their weighted variants, though their asymptotic analysis assumes the absence of individual components (i.e., $\U_k\W_k^\top = 0$).
 The most relevant work to ours is \cite{yang2025estimating}, which analyzes AJIVE under a homogeneous setting.
 They show that AJIVE attains an $O(K^{-1/2})$ rate in a high-SNR regime, but the error bound contains a non-vanishing term as $K$ increases when the SNR is low.
 In parallel, \cite{tang2025mode} study a multi-view spiked covariance model (where $d_k = d$ and $\W_k = \W$) and propose the MOP-UP algorithm, which combines an AJIVE-type initialization with alternating projections.
-In contrast, our analysis of the matrix JIVE model suggests that such iterative refinement is likely redundant for achieving the optimal rate.
+In the overlapping regimes, our analysis shows that an AJIVE-type initialization can already attain a $K^{-1/2}$-type rate matching the minimax lower bound up to logarithmic factors.